← Dashboard · Pricing · Trust Center

 Website & product scorecard

 Internal-style assessment of capchacloud.com as shipped — positioning, trust artifacts, technical readiness, and conversion clarity.
 Scores are qualitative (not automated Lighthouse).
-Last reviewed aligns with the guided dashboard + Worker stack described in-repo.
+Last reviewed against the live marketing site and operator dashboard.

 Not financial advice.
 Revenue tables are illustrative arithmetic on published list prices — not forecasts, run-rate commitments, or guarantees.
 Real outcomes depend on sales execution, churn, support load, infra overages, disputes, and competition.